Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 17 Oktober 2024 05.26.12 UTC
+- WIB: Kamis, 17 Oktober 2024 06.24.27 UTC
-- WITA: Kamis, 17 Oktober 2024 06.26.12 UTC
+- WITA: Kamis, 17 Oktober 2024 07.24.27 UTC
-- WIT: Kamis, 17 Oktober 2024 07.26.12 UTC
+- WIT: Kamis, 17 Oktober 2024 08.24.27 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: motivational
+Kategori: attitude